brevettiai/brevettiai-docs/docs/developers/python-sdk-brevettiai/README.md

 The Brevetti AI package contains 3 parts.

-* Web API Python interface on top of the web page to automate the task you can perform on the website.
+* Web API - Python interface on top of the web page to automate the task you can perform on the website.
-* Job API Lower level API for running experiments and developing model / test report code.
+* Job API - Lower level API for running experiments and developing model / test report code.
-* Data-science tools A nuber of prebuilt tools to help you work faster with the data.
+* Data-science tools - A number of prebuilt tools to help you work faster with the data.
 Data loading, splitting, sampling, augmentation, etc.